On the Stability and Gelfand Property of Symmetric Pairs: Definitions and Notation

-\begin {example} Let $\textbf{G}$ be a reductive group and let $K/F$ be a quadratic extension.
-Let $c$ denote the unique non-trivial element of $Gal_{K/F}$.
-Then $(\textbf{G}(K),G,c)$, when considered as a pair over $F$ (we consider $\textbf{G}(K)$ as an $F$-group!), is a symmetric pair. \end {example}
+\begin {example} Let $\textbf{G}$ be a reductive group and let $E/F$ be a quadratic extension.
+Let $c$ denote the unique non-trivial element of $\Gal_{E/F}$.
+Then $(\textbf{G}(E),G,c)$, when considered as a pair over $F$, is a symmetric pair. \end {example}